 I’m on the very last one in the assignment now.
 But it’s… It’s probably one of the hardest mission types available.
 You have been sent in on a salvage operation, to recover the equipment of a previous failed incursion.
-Presumably all the dwarves involved with said incursion are dead which should give some indication.
+Presumably, all the dwarves involved with said incursion are dead which should give some indication.

-In any case, you need to repair their ‘mules’ — another type of robotic companion that follows you around, and allows you to deposit your shiny-finds in.
+In any case, you need to repair their ‘mules’ — another type of robotic companion that follows you around and allows you to deposit your shiny-finds in.
 The idea being that should you die, being all squishy and fleshy, the mule might still leave autonomously ensuring the mining corporation isn’t down on any profits. ;)

-But the repair is only the first part of the mission, and relatively speaking — the easiest part once you’ve located them… And the robotic limbs that have been pulled from their frames and strewn around the area.
+But the repair is only the first part of the mission and relatively speaking — the easiest part once you’ve located them… And the robotic limbs that have been pulled from their frames and strewn around the area.

 Once you’ve done that, you need to find the previous party’s drop pod.
 Sure… The company could just send you a freshly fueled new one.
 But there’s a perfectly good one already on the map… Once, you know, you repair and refuel it.

-These actions require a number of point defense sections.
+These actions require a number of point defence sections.
 During which if you leave a relatively small zone of control, your progress backtracks.
 And by the voice over, I believe can lead to losing the mission if you let it slide all the way to nothing.

 So!
 You need to fight on the spot, leaving only for the briefest moments of time.